|

 If this time included days closely leading up to or taking place during your period then, on those days, how much were you affected by headaches tied to your menstrual cycle?

 Endometrial tissue is the mucous membrane that lines the uterus.
-It is essential for both menstruation and pregnancy and should thicken and shed monthly under hormonal influence.
+It is essential for both menstruation and pregnancy and acts as a dynamic, hormone-sensitive layer that thickens during the menstrual cycle to prepare for pregnancy and sheds during the period if no fertilised egg implants.

 - nausea, a sensation of feeling sick